MystWraith/Family-Lore/Space Star Ordering.md

 This is included in the Lore Book because of Amanda's former step-brother-in-law, Troy.
 He participates in a pyramid scheme that shares similar themes and ideas as space star ordering.

+When saying "threw it over my shoulder, into space!"
+We gesture over our shoulder for emphasis.

 Some scenes are referenced nearly verbatim.
 These include:
 * Buying a helicopter
 * Drawing a tattoo of a helicopter